 - Tree House is a nice, well kept hostel in Riga Old Town.
 There is a twin and even a family room and a selection of dorms, all of them very clean.
 It’s perfect for travelers on a smaller budget.
 Click here for the latest rates and here for reviews.

 Best time to visit Riga

 I visited Riga in June and enjoyed the long, sunny days and pleasant temperatures.
-If you are looking to enjoy the outdoors, that is a perfect time to visit Latvia and spend some time in Riga.
+Since enjoying the outdoors is one of the things to do in Riga, that is a perfect time to visit Latvia and spend some time in Riga.